micro-community/development/design/config.md

 In an ideal world we automatically decode secrets when they are found but this may be a future thing.

+Further to this design proposal we assume the config service would include a Secrets rpc endpoint that would enable loading of secrets as and when needed.
+The config service would be started with a public/private keypair for encoding/decoding secrets.

 ## Usage

 - [Sample Config](#sample-config)